 Kenya - The migration has crossed into Kenya and is working its way across the Masai Mara.
 You may be lucky enough to witness the dangerous river crossings through crocodile infested waters.

 Tanzania - Another dry season month in Tanzania, with busy watering holes and sightings made easier.
-Opportunities to witness the elephant migration in the Tarangire region with the last of the wildebeest migration crossing the Kenyan boarder is truly something to behold.
+Opportunities to witness the elephant migration in the Tarangire region with the last of the wildebeest migration crossing the Kenyan border is truly something to behold.

 Botswana - The most famous parks in Botswana are in their peak for game viewing in August, with elephants congregating in the Chobe region in particular.